How to save for college

 Traditional savings account

-Everyone should have a savings account.
-They provide easy access, should you need quick access in the near term.
-But for college savings, they’re a pretty poor choice.
-The interest paid on savings accounts is typically below inflation, so even if your money is safe, it is constantly losing purchasing power.
+Everyone should have a savings account, since they provide easy access to money you may need for emergencies or other unplanned expenses.
+But they’re a pretty poor choice for college savings (or other long-term purposes).
+This is because the interest paid on savings accounts is typically below inflation, so even if your money is safe, it’s losing purchasing power.

-A 529 plan is a tax-advantaged account that is designed to help pay for college.
+A 529 plan is a tax-advantaged account designed to help pay for college.
 You won’t pay taxes on money withdrawn from a 529 as long as you use it to pay for educational costs.
-Some states even offer tax benefits when you add money to the account, further sweetening the deal.
+Some states even offer tax benefits when you add money to the account, which further sweetens the deal.

 Also known as qualified tuition plans, 529s are a viable option for parents or guardians who feel certain their child will attend college.
 The tax benefits and investment options mean your savings can grow over time, but there are penalties for withdrawals used for noneducational costs.
 So, you could get hit with penalties if your kid skips college or earns a full ride and doesn’t need the savings, which is why many parents consider other options.